Red, White, and Blue

 An American Flag

 Hebrews 9:22; Isaiah 1:18; 1 Corinthians 6:10; 1 John 1:9

-This week we will celebrate the 4th of July!
+This week we will celebrate Independence Day!
 That is our country's birthday.
-This morning I have a flag.
-The flag of the United States of America.
+This morning I have the American Flag.
+This is the flag of the United States of America.
 As you know, our flag is red, white, and blue.
 Have you ever stopped to think what those colors mean?

 Red: Red stands for courage.
 Many men and women have had the courage to stand up and fight for our country.
 They have defended our country against our enemies and many have died in the service of our country.

 White: White stands for purity.
 Purity means to do what is right.
 We hope and pray that our country will always stand for what is right.

 Blue: Blue stands for justice.
 When we pledge allegiance to the flag, we end with the words: "With liberty and justice for all."
 That means that in our country, everyone should be treated fairly and with respect.